voltwu/blog/_posts/2020-08-14-docker-private-registry.md

 toc: false
 toc_label: "TABLE OF CONTENTS"
 toc_icon: "cog"
-comments: true
+comments: false
 description: As a curious programmer, you may want to build a private, unlimited registry instead of using the docker hub.
 You can even secure your docker registry, as well as distribute roles.
 This tutorial is designed from scratch to advance level, so I do hope this tutorial can help you.
 If you learned anything new, please give me a thumber up.
 excerpt: As a curious programmer, you may want to build a private, unlimited registry instead of using the docker hub.
 You can even secure your docker registry, as well as distribute roles.
 This tutorial is designed from scratch to advance level, so I do hope this tutorial can help you.
-If you learned anything new, please give me a thumber up.
 ---
 <!--navigation bar-->
 <div class='navi-link-container'>